The Complete Guide: How To Start A Profitable Clothing Brand 2022

 Find fabric & manufacturers

 Finding factories, materials, and accessories is called sourcing.
-Materials is a science by itself.
+Material is a science by itself.
 If you know your price points, performance requirement, and quality level, it will help you narrow down your search for the right materials.
-Accessories can be cords, zippers, pullers etc that you want to include in your garments.
+Accessories can be cords, zippers, pullers, etc that you want to include in your garments.
 Then you need to find a factory that suits your needs, can produce your styles, and believe in your concept.
 The best way to source is to visit clothing trade shows where you can meet suppliers and see what they have to offer.
-The Apparel Entrepreneurship members have access to contact information to over 400 material suppliers and manufacturers.
+The Apparel Entrepreneurship members have access to contact information to over 700 material suppliers and manufacturers.
 Save yourself some time, search the databases, and start contacting manufacturers for a match.
+You can also get the supplier and manufacturer list here.

 How will you price your garments?